DeepakParihar221/Hybrid/README.md

 1) Create Catalog -> Type: Post
 - http://localhost:3000/api/seller/create-catalog

-Headers required -> Use Token generated in register api because all other users have their catalog in database and pass as x-auth-token
+Headers required -> Use Token generated in register api because all other users have their catalog in database and pass as x-auth-token <br />
-Data to be passed.
+Data to be passed. <br />
 {
     "product": ["mac book"]
 }